Frequently Asked Questions (FAQs)

 If I was convicted of a crime, can I still vote?

-Yes, you can.
-You are eligible to register and vote if you:
+You can register and vote if you are:

 I have just become a U.S. citizen.
 Can I vote in this election?

-• If you became a U.S. citizen after the registration deadline but on or before Election Day, you may register and vote at the City Hall Voting Center before 8 p.m. on Election Day with proof of citizenship.
+Yes.
+If you became a U.S. citizen after the registration deadline (October 19) but on or before Election Day, you may register and vote at a voting center or polling place before 8 p.m. on Election Day.

 I have moved within San Francisco but have not updated my registration prior to the registration deadline.
 Can I vote in this election?